3024 Human Health Building

 Satisfactory Academic Progress (SAP) is the term used to denote a student’s successful completion of coursework toward a certificate or degree.
 Federal regulations require the Office of Financial Aid to monitor Satisfactory Academic Progress for all financial aid recipients each semester.

 Students who fall behind in their coursework, or fail to achieve minimum standards for grade point average and completion of classes, may lose their eligibility for all types of federal, state and university aid.
 Contact the Office of Financial Aid for additional details.

 Good academic standing

 All graduate students are expected to remain in good academic standing throughout the entire course of their graduate program.
-To be in good academic standing, a graduate student must make satisfactory progress toward fulfilling degree requirements, including the completion of critical degree milestones as set forth by the applicable program and maintain a minimum semester and overall GPA of 3.0, as well as a 3.0 in all courses.
+To be in good academic standing, a graduate student must make satisfactory progress toward fulfilling degree requirements, including the completion of critical degree milestones as set forth by the academic program.
+The student must also maintain a minimum semester and overall GPA of B (3.0), as well as a B (3.0) or above in all courses.